-- i. the latitude of the place; - ii. the altitude of the place; - iii. distance from the sea, the air mass circulation; - iv. the presence of warm and cold ocean currents; - v. local aspects. - 1.
-The latitude: The temperature of a place depends on the insolation received.
+- the latitude of the place; (i) - (ii) the altitude of the place; - distance from the sea, the air mass circulation; (iii) - (IV) the presence of warm and cold ocean currents; local aspects. (v)

+1. The latitude : The temperature of a place depends on the insolation received.
 It has been explained earlier that the insolation varies according to the latitude hence the temperature also varies accordingly.

-2. The altitude: The atmosphere is indirectly heated by terrestrial radiation from below.
+2. The altitude : The atmosphere is indirectly heated by terrestrial radiation from below.
 Therefore, the places near the sea-level record higher temperature than the places situated at higher elevations.
+In other words, the temperature generally decreases with increasing height.
 The rate of decrease of temperature with height is termed as the normal lapse rate.
 It is 6.5°C per 1,000 m.